ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 ## 5. PLOT 2

 :::Exercise
-We will now fill in the log-log table.
+In your data table, add two more columns.
+These will be for the logarithm of the orbital period and of the orbit semimajor axis.
 If you are using Google sheets, use the LOG10 function to take the log of data points in both columns, filling in the table with the appropriate values.
 :::Note
-Note: Please use LOG10 to avoid issues later in the lab!
-See further comments later on.
+**Note: If you used a computer to calculate the logarithms, in many cases, the &ldquo;LOG&rdquo; function is either the natural logarithm (ln) or log base 2 by default.
+If you are using Excel or Google sheets, you will want to use the LOG10 function, not the LOG function.**

+**As long as you use the same base when you take the antilog to find the proportionality constant, this makes no difference.
+If, however, you need to compare the actual logarithms of the data, or of the constant, to those calculated by someone else, you will need to use the same base that that person did.**

+**Therefore, for consistency, please make sure to use log base 10.**
 :::
 :::
 :::Exercise
 Now make a plot of the data in these two columns.
-(Be sure to take the log of  **both** columns That is, plot log(*T*) vs. log(*a*).)
+(Be sure to take the log of  **both** columns.
+That is, plot log(*T*) vs. log(*a*).)
 Again, make sure that your graph has all of the components of a good plot in order to receive full credit.
 :::
 :::Question
 a.
 Does this graph look linear, quadratic, exponential, or something else?